AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

    * If you have a custom form template and require a document of record based on the form template, select the **[!UICONTROL Associate form template as the Document of Record template]** option and select a Document of Record template.
 When you use the option, then the documents sent for signing display only those fields which are based on the associated form template.
 It does not display all the fields of the adaptive form.

    * If you do not have a custom form template, select the **[!UICONTROL Generate Document of Record]** option.
-When you use a the option, the document sent for signing displays all the fields of the adaptive form.
+When you use the option, the document sent for signing displays all the fields of the adaptive form.

 1. Tap **[!UICONTROL Save & Close]**.
 The adaptive form is enabled for Adobe Sign.
 Now, you can add your Adobe Sign fields to the form and send it for signing.